 This document may appear quite long, but most of it is background and system information and tutorials.
-In addition to this document, you may find the APT lab from TDDI05 helpful: it covers how to install software in Debian/Gnu Linux, the operating system you will be using.

 This lab assumes that you know how to use a Unix-like operating system from the command line.
 If you don't, you may find the lab quite difficult.
 It also assumes that you know the TCP/IP protocols well.
 Terms like "netmask", "port", and "prefix" should make sense to you.
 During these labs you will be expected to handle networking issues on your own.
 This lab does not provide step-by-step instructions; you are encouraged to come up with your own solutions.